 Your master’s or a doctoral degree in counseling must be from a regionally accredited institution whose program meets guidelines set forth by the National Academy of Certified Clinical Mental Health Counselors or the National Board for Certified Counselors.
 OR, you can earn a graduate degree program in a related field, such as psychology, that is deemed to have met all necessary requirements by the New Hampshire Board of Mental Health Practice.

-Or request information from additional schools offering counseling programs in New Hampshireto know more about how to gain the required educational qualifications.
+Request information from additional schools offering counseling programs in New Hampshireto know more about how to gain the required educational qualifications.

 Next, you will need to complete a minimum of 2 years of paid, post-master’s experience in a mental health counseling setting including a minimum of 3,000 hours of supervised clinical work in no less than a 2-year period and no more than a 5-year period.
 In addition, your supervised experience will need to include 100 hours of face to face supervision.
 You will also need to be supervised by a nationally-certified or state-licensed mental health professional.

 More information about supervisory requirements and procedures can be found in section Mhp 302.19 on the following New Hampshire Board's webpage.

 Next, you will need to successfully pass the National Clinical Mental Health Counselor Exam (NCMHC).

 Registration and examination information is available on the NBCC website.

 Finally, you will need to download and complete the New Hampshire Clinical Mental Health Counseling Licensure form found on the following New Hampshire Board's webpage.